ethicsai/ethical-gardeners/docs/source/index.rst

     python ethicalgardeners/main.py --config-name config

-After installing the package using pip, you can also run:
+After installing the package using pip, you can run instead:

 .. code-block:: bash